Eschatologue/CM_wiki/docs/option/feat/feat-general/phb24.md

 Increase your Strength or Constitution by 1, to a maximum of 20.

 ###### Push
-Once per turn, when you hit a creature with an attack that deals :dmg-bldg: Bludgeoning damage, you can move it 5 feet to an unoccupied space if the target is no more than one size larger than you.
+Once per turn, when you hit a creature with an attack that deals **:dmg-bldg: Bludgeoning**{.dmg-bps} damage, you can move it 5 feet to an unoccupied space if the target is no more than one size larger than you.

 ###### Enhanced Critical
-When you score a Critical Hit that deals :dmg-bldg: Bludgeoning damage to a creature, attack rolls against that creature have **:d20-adv: Advantage**{ .d20 } until the start of your next turn.
+When you score a Critical Hit that deals **:dmg-bldg: Bludgeoning**{.dmg-bps} damage to a creature, attack rolls against that creature have **:d20-adv: Advantage**{ .d20 } until the start of your next turn.

 ---